katrinarimsa/last-homework/README.md

 His main task now is to plot a stress-strain curve using the obtained data.
 Let's make his life easier and develop a code that plots the curve for him.
 Plot requirements:
-1) Asks for yield stress and strain, tensile stress and strain and fracture stress and strain values from all experiments
+1) Asks for user input
-2) Make sure user inputs only positive numbers (if-statement)
+2) Make sure the user has provided only positive numbers (if-statement)
 3) Sorts the data in ascending order (loop)
 4) Considers the second value for each point
 5) Measurements are in a class
 6) Plotting the graph as a method in class
 7) Pytest for sorting and positive number functions is implemented

+## The project description
+The project asks for the user input of the yield stress and strain, tensile stress and strain and fracture stress and strain values from three experiments.
+Then, after verifying that all input is positive, it sorts the data and plots the stress-strain curve (strain (in mm) - independent, stress (in MPa) - dependent).
+In the plotted graph, material's deformation in response to a tensile, compressive, or torsional load is represented.